 In order to be certified as a CDE, an entity must demonstrate a primary mission of serving, or providing investment capital for, low-income communities or low-income persons, and must maintain accountability to low-income communities through their representation on a governing board of, or advisory board to, the CDE.

-The fund has 101 investors.
+The fund has over 112 investors.
 All Fund investors to date who have sought CRA credit received positive consideration from their respective regulator.*

 * Past performance is no guarantee of future results and future returns are not guaranteed.
 While every investor has required positive CRA consideration from their regulator thus far, this is no guarantee of future results and future exam results are not guaranteed.
 The Fund has not been approved by any regulatory agency.